the0ninjas/Simple/README.md

 - Log AU / emotion / gaze values by appending writes where they are computed in the loop.
 - Integrate smoothing filters (EMA) for more stable visualizations.

-## Windows Notes
+## Windows notes
 - If you encounter Unicode encoding issues in the terminal, set environment variable:
   PowerShell: `$env:PYTHONIOENCODING = "utf-8"`
   CMD: `set PYTHONIOENCODING=utf-8`

 ## License
-`au_realtime.py` is provided under the same licensing terms that apply to your local OpenFace-3.0 usage (OpenFace is separately licensed—respect its terms).
+The included scripts are provided under the same licensing terms that apply to your local OpenFace-3.0 usage (OpenFace is separately licensed—respect its terms).
 Provide attribution where required.

 ---
-Updated for the argument‑free simplified script.
+Updated to document `webcam_display.py` (visualizer) and `save_stream.py` (logger).